Why It’s Okay to Slow Down on Debt Payoff

 However, when I made the switch to freelancing full-time, I had to halt my extra payments.
 It pained me to make that decision, but I had to scale back to a bare-bones budget until I started earning a decent income.

 I wanted that savings cushion there in case something came up.
-A year later, and I’m still favoring putting money in my savings account because there are so many unknowns with freelancing.
+A year later, and I’m still favoring putting money in my savings account, and because there are so many unknowns with freelancing.
 Sure, no job is ever guaranteed, but I’d rather be safe than sorry.

 This past year, I’ve realized my focus on savings and student loans has been driving me a little crazy.
 The point of frugality and managing your money well isn’t to deprive yourself, it’s to give you the freedom to have choices.
 Except, I wasn’t giving myself any choices.